OneMoreSummer/academic-kickstart/content/post/do-england-odi-players-born-early-or-late-debut-at-different-ages/index.md

 4 of 5 players to debut in their 30s are Q1: Paul Nixon, Mal Loye, Michael Lumb & Michael Carberry

 Last player born June-August (Q4) to debut for England ODIs was Sam Billings 5 YEARS ago.
-Since then 15 players have debuted (Q1 4, Q2 6, Q3 5, Q4 0).
+Since then 15 players have debuted (Q1 4, Q2 6, Q3 5, Q4 0). * Update (Liam Livingstone (Q4) made his debut on 26/03/2021)